 5. Who carried out the execution (gendarmes, Gestapo men, SS men, policemen, the Wehrmacht)?

-6. Are the surnames of the perpetrators known?
-(Give the surnames).
+6. Are the surnames of the perpetrators known (provide the surnames if known)?

-7. Were the corpses burnt or destroyed otherwise (where)?
+7. Were the corpses burnt or destroyed otherwise?

 8. Where were the corpses buried (provide the exact location)?